Chart Color Schemes

 Aveley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Aveley's cultural diversity was notable, with 23.1% speaking a language other than English at home and 36.7% born overseas.
-Christianity was the predominant religion, accounting for 42.7%.
-The 'Other' religious category comprised 3.1%, slightly higher than Greater Perth's 2.4%.
+Aveley exhibited higher cultural diversity compared to most local areas, with 23.1% speaking a language other than English at home and 36.7% born overseas.
+Christianity was the predominant religion in Aveley, accounting for 42.7%.
+Notably, the 'Other' religious category comprised 3.1%, higher than Greater Perth's 1.4%.

 Frequently Asked Questions - Diversity